If you’re like most writers, you want to turn your passion for writing into a real online business.

 Here’s a quick snapshot of my home page on my writing website – www.michaelleonard.net

 Your about page is another unbelievable resource when creating your online portfolio.
-I recommend creating an about page that isn’t solely about you.
+I recommend creating an about page that isn’t solely about you and your story.

 Let me explain…

-Clients care about you to an extent but at the end of the day, they want to know how you can help them.
+People that hire you will care about you to an extent, but at the end of the day, they want to know how you can help them.

-Here are two examples of what I’m talking about:
+Here are two examples of what I’m talking about from my writer’s website:

 - My name is Michael and I’m a freelance writer who focuses on writing epic content about entrepreneurship and personal development.